joelansbro/pipeline/README.md

 - Data cleaning jobs that clean through the data prior to storage within the Database
 - Automation scripts to arrange the jobs

-Unsure of what language to write in,
+Currently runs a task queue through different stages of jobs, before finally outputting over to an SQLite database

 Presentation Layer - inboundAPI and outboundAPI Business Logic Layer - processing > intakejob and reportjob